EU-Canada trade talks stalled, overshadowed by U.S.

 An EU-U.S. trade deal, which would encompass half the world’s economy and a third of global trade, could increase EU economic output by 65 billion euros ($85 billion) a year, according to a European Commission estimate.

-Diplomats say much of the EU-Canada deal is agreed, and at the heart of the final dispute is a Canadian demand to be able to export up to 100,000 metric tons of beef to the EU every year.
+Diplomats say much of the EU-Canada deal is agreed, and at the heart of the final dispute is a Canadian demand to be able to export up to 100,000 tonnes of beef to the EU every year.

 Canadian beef exports are effectively blocked by the EU at present because they contain hormones.
 Ottawa argues it needs a large quota to make production of hormone-free beef for Europe economically viable.